cvs-health/testaro/README.md

 The `which` property of a `test` act identifies a tool, such as `alfa` or `testaro`.

+##### Target modification

+Some tools modify the page, so isolation of tests from one another requires that a browser be relaunched or, at least, navigate to the URL again, after a test act running any of those tools before a test act running another tool.

+Of the 9 tools, 6 are target-modifying:
+- `alfa`
+- `aslint`
+- `axe`
+- `htmlcs`
+- `ibm`
+- `testaro`

 ###### Configuration

 Every tool invoked by Testaro must have: